alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Meat, dairy and other animal products
 {:#meat-dairy-animal-products}

-You need a commercial to export animal products that will be used as food, for example:
+You need to follow special rules to export animal products that will be used as food, for example:

 - frozen or fresh meat and fish
 - dairy products